 Before you can start learning to drive, you have to get a provisional driving licence.
-To apply for this, you must complete the DVLA’s D1 application form either via their website or at your local Post Office.
+To apply for this, you must complete the DVLA’s D1 application form their website or at your local Post Office.
 You can apply for your provisional licence up to three months before your 17th birthday although you cannot drive on the road until you have turned 17 and have the provisional licence in your possession.
-You must bring both parts of your photo card licence with you on your first lesson.
+You must bring your provisional licence with you on your first lesson.
 Please be aware of online copy cat sites as they will charge an administration fee on top of the actual cost – you should only go through the official DSA website.

 The Highway Code is essential reading for everybody learning to drive.
 It contains all the rules and regulations that relate to driving in the UK.
 As a driver, it’s your duty to know these rules – if you don’t abide by them, you’ll be breaking the law and could end up being prosecuted and this could lead to you losing your licence.

 Visit our theory test page to find out all the information on this and how to book your test.

 When your instructor thinks you are ready, you will need to apply to take your test at your local Driving and Vehicle Standards Agency (DVSA) test centre.
 You can do this online at the official DVSA website.
 Please be aware of online copy cat sites as they will charge a booking fee on top of the actual cost – you should only go through the official DVSA website.